zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 4
-To remove a host you can use:
+To remove a host, you can use:
 ```yaml
 - name: Delete host
   zabbix.zabbix.zabbix_host: